buggregator/trap/README.md

 Buggregator Trap provides a variety of "senders" that dictate where the dumps will be sent.
 Currently, the available sender options include:

-- `console`: This option displays dumps directly in the console.
+- `console`: Shows dumps directly in the console.
-- `server`: With this choice, dumps are sent to a remote Buggregator server.
+- `server`: Sends dumps to a remote Buggregator server.
-- `file`: This allows for dumps to be stored in a file for future reference.
+- `file`: Saves dumps in a file for later use.
-- `mail-to-file`: Only for SMTP.
-Creates folder for each recipient in `To:` header and dump message to json file.
-Useful for testing.
+- `mail-to-file`: Creates a folder for each recipient and saves each message as a JSON file.
+Useful for testing mails.
-    If you send mail `To: foo@example.com, bar@example2.org` the following folders will be created:
+If you send a mail `To: foo@example.com, bar@example2.org`, the following folders will be created:
-    - `runtime/mail/foo[at]example.com`
+  - `runtime/mail/foo@example.com`
-    - `runtime/mail/bar[at]example2.org`
+  - `runtime/mail/bar@example2.org`

 By default, the Trap server is set to display dumps in the console.
 However, you can easily select your preferred senders using the `-s` option.